Few strongly interacting fermions of different mass driven in the vicinity of a critical point: Introduction

-In previous studies, the critical transition of few-fermion systems was analyzed only from the point of view of its ground-state properties.
+In previous studies, the critical transition of few-fermion systems was analyzed only from the point of view of their ground-state properties.
 This approach corresponds to the adiabatic transition for which the shape of the external trap is tuned infinitesimally slow.
-Since the class of systems considered can be prepared, controlled, and measured in state-of-the-art experiments \cite{2011SerwaneScience,2012ZurnPRL,2013WenzScience,2010TieckePRL,2016OnofrioUFN} it is important to know their properties not only in this theoretical, experimentally unattainable limit but also when finite-time transitions are examined.
-In this work, we consider the simplest scenario of a single period of driving through the critical point of the system containing four particles (balanced and imbalanced) initially prepared in its interacting many-body ground state.
+Since the class of systems considered can be prepared, controlled, and measured in state-of-the-art experiments \cite{2008WillePRL,2011SerwaneScience,2012ZurnPRL,2013WenzScience,2010TieckePRL,2016OnofrioUFN} it is important to know their properties not only in this theoretical, experimentally unattainable limit but also when finite-time transitions are examined.
+In this work, we consider the simplest scenario of a single period of driving of the system containing four particles (balanced and imbalanced) initially prepared in its interacting many-body ground state and being close to the critical point.
 We focus on sub-critical systems, {\it i.e.}, interactions are very strong but not infinite.
 By detailed inspection of the many-body spectrum, we show that for finite (but slow enough) drivings properties of the system are well-captured by taking into account only the lowest many-body eigenstates.
 Particularly simple are systems of an imbalanced number of particles -- their dynamical properties are determined by the time evolution of only two many-body eigenstates.
-Thus, these systems can be described by a straightforward generalization of the two-level Landau-Zenner model \cite{1932Landau,1932Zener}.
+Thus, these systems can be described by a straightforward generalization of the two-level Landau-Zener model \cite{1932Landau,1932Zener}.
 In this way systems containing a mesoscopic number of particles form a very interesting connection between the simplest quantum two-level systems and very complex strongly interacting many-body systems undergoing critical transitions.